jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 There are also some areas for improvement:
 - A lot of the places where you have to put in ARNs could be generated with the help of a custom transform.
 For example, instead of supplying a list of buckets as well as the ARNs with /* you could just supply the buckets and use a transform to build the ARNs.
-- It would be nice to have something to kick this whole thing off.
-Some sort of bootstrap script that does all the work of creating things and waiting for things to finish before doing the next thing.
+- Need to document the bootstrap and developer shell scripts.

 Let's get to it
 ------------